-I include an envelope addressed to the court and instructions for sending forms, marriage certificate, and the $215 court-required filing fee) at the appropriate probate (family law) court.
-The court will then send you a letter with a court date that is typically 2-6 weeks after the date that you filed the forms.
-On your court date, you and your spouse will attend a 15-minute hearing with a family law judge by Zoom or telephone.
+I include an envelope addressed to the court and instructions for sending forms, marriage certificate, and the $215 court-required filing fee.
+The court will then send you a letter with a court date that might be about 2 months (during Covid) after the date that you filed the forms.
+On your court date, you and your spouse will attend a 15-minute (or less) hearing with a family law judge by Zoom or telephone.
 The judge will confirm that you understand the terms of your agreement and then grant your divorce.
 The divorce judgment becomes “absolute”–it can’t be challenged by either party or rescinded by joint motion–120 days after the hearing.

 Call divorce attorney mediator Julia now at 413-253-7484, and she can discuss your case with you and explain how mediation can save you time, money, and stress compared to other divorce processes.